Developing a Framework for an Effective Content Marketing Strategy – Part 2: Implementation and Evaluation

 - Is the content you have good enough and working well?
 (If not, you should be able to see this and make improvements.)

 - Where are the gaping holes?
 Identify these so that your content strategy prioritises filling them.

 Don’t worry about having something unique in each box; you may have content that speaks to several buying personas at once, or that simultaneously covers several stages of the buying process.
 You don’t need to go overboard, but what’s crucial is that you are addressing the needs of your most important buyers and in so doing are advancing them along the buying process and providing the best experience they can have.

 Every sector has events and important dates in their calendar.
 It could be an industry event, a national day or week, or seasonality that affects buying behaviour for that sector or other sectors that can impact on yours.
 If there is anything at all that you can put into a calendar then do so.
 Doing this intelligently will naturally create some ideas for content.
 For example, if you’re a B2B company you could write previews and reports of trade shows within your sector.
 If you run a restaurant, you could get involved with local schools and produce content around National Healthy Eating Week, or perhaps recipe ideas to coincide with National Stilton Week.

 If you’re thinking there aren’t any opportunities like this for your business, you’re probably wrong.
-Read this post entitled National Pie Day and a Whole Weird World of Strange Celebrations for inspiration and resources.
+Read this post on National Pie Day and a Whole Weird World of Strange Celebrations for inspiration and resources.

 Create a Strategic Six-Month Content Plan